almostSouji/sphinx/README.md

 ## Customize

-The file `constants.ts` holds the configurable user facing messages, responses, constants, symbols and emojis used in the application.
+The file `constants.ts` holds the configurable user-facing messages, responses, constants, symbols, and emojis used in the application.

 ## Backoff